-For 2023, under the terms of the DSU Plan, Directors' compensation was paid as 45% cash and 55% DSUs (though Directors could elect to receive up to 100% of their compensation in DSUs).
+For 2024, under the terms of the DSU Plan, Directors' compensation was paid as 45% cash and 55% DSUs (though Directors could elect to receive up to 100% of their compensation in DSUs).

 The number of DSUs awarded to a Director is determined by dividing the applicable amount of the Director's fee by the volume weighted average trading price of the Company's common shares for the five trading days prior to the award date.
 In addition, each Director's DSU account is credited with dividend equivalents in the form of additional DSUs on any dividend payment date in respect of which cash dividends are paid on the common shares of the Company.
-DSUs are redeemed for cash after a Director ceases to be a Director of the Company, at a time of the Director's choosing up to December 31st of the year following the year in which the Director, multiplied by the volume weighted average trading price of the Company's common shares for the five trading days prior to the redemption date.
+DSUs are redeemed for cash after a Director ceases to be a Director of the Company, at a time of the Director's choosing up to December 31st of the year following the year in which the Director ceases to be a Director of the Company.
+The cash settlement amount will equal the number of DSUs held by the Director, multiplied by the volume weighted average trading price of the Company's common shares for the five trading days prior to the redemption date.